Haggis Baggis: Game play

 Two players, usually women, competed.
-The object was to identify an image of a celebrity's face, which was concealed behind a 5×5 grid, with the horizontal dimension showing letters and the vertical dimension showing categories.
+The object was to identify an image of a celebrity's face, that was concealed behind a 5×5 grid, with the horizontal dimension showing letters and the vertical dimension showing categories.
 The host announced a category and one of the letters.
 Then the player in control had to come up with a word or phrase that fit the category.
 For each acceptable answer given, a piece of the picture connected to the category and letter was revealed.
-When a signal sounded after four combinations were played (two per player), the game continued with the player choosing a category, then a letter, and finally an answer which fit both criteria.
+When a signal was sounded after four combinations were played (two per player), the game continued with the player choosing a category, then a letter, and finally an answer that fit both criteria.
 The first player to solve the picture won the game and became champion.
-In the event that either contestant would make a mistake on the picture, the game automatically went to the opponent.
-The winner of the game would get the better role in the bonus round and earn the right to play the next game.
+In the event that either contestant made a mistake on the picture, the game automatically went to the opponent.
+The winner of the game would receive a better role in the bonus round and earn the right to play the next game.

 In the bonus game the winner would secretly choose one of two prizes titled "Haggis (luxury items)" or "Baggis (utilitarian items)".
-If the opponent picked the other package, each contestant won the prizes they chose; if not, then only the champion won whatever she selected.
+If the opponent chose the other package, each contestant won the prizes they chose; if not, then only the champion won whatever she selected.

 Champions could stay on the program until defeated.